-This policy covers common fence installation risks, such as a customer stepping into a post hole.
+This policy covers third-party fence installation risks, such as a customer stepping into a post hole.
 Bundle with property insurance for savings in a business owner’s policy.

 Workers’ compensation insurance is required in almost every state for fence installation businesses that have employees.
 It can cover medical bills for work-related injuries.

-This policy covers third-party injuries and property damage caused by fence installation vehicles, as well as damage to a vehicle by vandalism or weather.
+This policy covers third-party injuries and property damage caused by a fence company's vehicles, as well as damage to a vehicle by vandalism or weather.